ericoporto/ags-manual-wiki/Globalfunctions_General.md

     2   Walkable from here - fills in the parts of the screen where the player can walk from their current location.
 This is useful if you think the path-finder is not working properly.
-All walkable areas are drawn in their respective colours, but with blocking areas at characters feet removed.
+All walkable areas are drawn in their respective colors, but with blocking areas at characters feet removed.
     3   Teleport - displays a dialog box asking for what room you want to go to, and then calls ChangeRoom to teleport you there.
 Useful for skipping